Lasagna al Pesto is a creamy pesto lasagna made with three cheeses. Featuring a creamy white sauce with basil pesto.

 Putting the ricotta straight on the noodles is much easier than spreading it out over sauce!

-Top off the final noodle layer with the remaining sauce and more cheese.
+The top of the lasagna gets the final noodle layer with the remaining pesto sauce and more cheese.

 Do you cover lasagna when you bake it?